 In June 2012, the school opened the Levant Foundation Building, a new classroom building.
 The three-story, 65,000 square foot facility includes 33 educational classrooms, two art classrooms, one digital photo room, a new dining hall for the entire student body, new administrative offices, and additional meeting rooms.
 This LEED certified building serves as the front door to Awty’s campus.
 In addition to this new classroom building, the school also opened a five-story parking garage in October 2012.
 This 174,000 square foot facility offers approximately 440 parking spaces, houses the Maintenance and Facilities Department, and facilitates a reorganized, safer carpool.

 Awty is accredited by CIS, ISAS, the French Ministry of Education, IB and Ministerie van Onderwijs, Cultuur en Wetenschap.
 The school is affiliated with the Mission Laïque Française.
 It is a member of CIS, ISAS, IBO, TIBS, TAPPS, NAIS, and HAIS to name a few.
-Click here for a detailed list.
+Click here for more details.

 The academic program of the school prepares students for the French Baccalauréat or the IB, and offers an American diploma.
 All students take a second language.
 Courses are available in a wide range of levels in the core languages of the school: Arabic, Chinese, English, French and Spanish.
 To reflect the International diversity of Awty, a range of other languages including Dutch, German, Italian, Japanese, Persian (Farsi), Portuguese, Norwegian and Russian but not limited to these are available under specific conditions determined by the School*.
 Extra-curricular activities include inter-scholastic soccer, basketball, volleyball, track, golf, swimming, and tennis; yearbook, science and computer clubs, and Model United Nations to name a few.
 Field trips include an annual camping expedition.
 An after-school program includes supervised study and activities.

 All faculty members hold degrees in their teaching fields and most hold advanced degrees.
 Most language teachers are native speakers of the languages.